Courses | Full day | Public from NZ$560 per person | In-house from NZ$4800 per group | Clear, Concise, Compelling

 The morning session of this course is focussed on being clear about why you should communicate, when you should choose the written medium, and what process you should follow to ensure your writing is worthwhile.
 In the afternoon session you will learn about making wise choices as you write-up your draft document from your outline.
 Specifically, you will learn:

 - How to write more effectively and efficiently by confirming briefs and creating outlines

 - Effective document structure and design for any document

-- Why we overwrite and how to avoid doing it
+- Why we overwrite and how to avoid the verbosity trap

 - The purpose and effective usage of all punctuation marks